seanpm2001/Seanpm2001_WorldDB/OldVersions/README/English/1/README.txt

 ###### EUROPE1

 - 1. [EUROPE, note 1] Currently (2024, Thursday, August 29th) Transnistria is recognized by most countries as part of the country Moldova.
 The Soviet Union invaded Moldova in 1990 and set up the breakaway state of Transnistria.
 Personally, I recognize Transnistria as part of Moldova.

+###### EUROPE2

+- 2. [EUROPE, note 2] Due to difficulties with listing transcontinental countries, the United Kingdom is included in the Europe category, but not the North America, South America, Asia, Oceania, and Africa categories.
+Only mainland Britain is included.
+The overseas territories are separate.

 </details> <!-- End of European references section !-->